ConnorSMixon/Connect_4_App/README.md

 ## Installation

-Use the Match 4 apk file to install it on your phone or find it on the google play store.
+Find it on the <a href="https://play.google.com/store/apps/details?id=com.C4.match4application">PlayStore</a>.

 ## Screenshots